Connor Lynch

 Other areas of counselling I deal with

-• Animal care workers.
+• Animal care and veterinary professionals

 Therapies offered